Buda Child Custody Lawyer

 High Conflict Custody Cases

 High-conflict custody cases can take many forms.
-If one parent has continually made false allegations to undermine the other parent, they may be guilty of parental alienation.
+If one parent has continually made false allegations to undermine the other parent or keep the child away from them, they may be guilty of parental alienation.

 Family violence, child abuse, and substance abuse are serious allegations that require special knowledge to navigate.
 Schools, medical providers, and major changes in a child’s life may also spark high-conflict custody battles.